dellow/Web-Framework/README.md

 ## Install
 _Please make sure your system meets the requirements above._

+### Bower
+You can get Web Framework with bower simply by running `bower install web-framework`.

+### Git
+You can get Web Framework by cloning this repository simply by running `git clone git@github.com:sdellow/web-framework.git`.

-After cloning the repository simply run `bash install.sh` from your command line.
+Once complete simply run `bash install.sh` from your command line.
 This will do the following:

 - Remove the Git wrapper and replace with a fresh Git initialisation.
 - Remove any un-necessary files/directories.